-Despite these fieldwork suspensions being in place from December 2006 to March 2009, the company was able to continue offsite development work on enhancements to various engineering and environmental aspects of the Projects, as well as community relations activities.
+Despite the fieldwork suspensions being in place from December 2006 to March 2009, the company was able to continue offsite development work on enhancements to various engineering, environmental and permitting aspects of the Projects, as well as local community relations activities.
+Since March 2009, the company has hired approximately 130 local employees for archeology, camp renovation, environmental testing, and road upgrade work in the Mirador Project area, and community relations work in the Panantza-San Carlos Project area.

-To June 30, 2009, the company has recorded acquisition, exploration and development costs of approximately \$87.7 million for the Mirador Project, and completed an updated feasibility study in April 2008 ("Mirador FS") for a first phase 30,000 tonnes per day concentrator operation.
+To September 30, 2009, the company has recorded acquisition, exploration and development costs of approximately \$92.0 million for the Mirador Project, and completed an updated feasibility study in April 2008 ("Mirador FS") for a first phase 30,000 tonnes per day concentrator operation.
 The Mirador FS shows a projected initial capital cost of approximately US\$399 million and approximately US\$19 million in working capital, which would be spent over a two year construction period prior to the start of production.

-Additionally, the company has recorded acquisition, exploration and development costs of approximately \$9.7 million for the Panantza-San Carlos Project, and completed a preliminary assessment study for a 90,000 tonnes per day concentrator operation in November 2007.
-With estimated capital costs in the order of US\$1.3 billion for the Panantza - San Carlos Project, management determined that this project is better suited for advancement by a large company having the financial and technical resources required to fast-track its development to production.
+Additionally, and to September 30, 2009, the company has recorded acquisition, exploration and development costs of approximately \$10.4 million for the Panantza-San Carlos Project, and completed a preliminary assessment study for a 90,000 tonnes per day concentrator operation in November 2007.

+With estimated capital costs in the order of US\$1.3 billion for the Panantza-San Carlos Project, management determined that this project is better suited for advancement by a large company having the financial and technical resources required to fast-track its development to production.

-Consequently, Corriente announced in January 2008 that it had started the process of contacting potentially interested parties to become majority strategic partners in the Panantza-San Carlos Project, with assistance from Citigroup Global Markets ("Citi") and CanaccordAdams.
-In October 2008, the company completed conducting in-country due diligence visits from a number of interested industry parties from around the world.
-On July 20, 2009, the company announced that negotiations were continuing with the selected party regarding the potential sale of the company.
+Consequently, Corriente announced in January 2008 that it had started the process of contacting potentially interested parties to become majority strategic partners in the Panantza-San Carlos Project, with assistance from Citi and CanaccordAdams.
+In October 2008, the company completed in-country due diligence visits from a number of interested industry parties from around the world.
+On December 16, 2008, the company announced that discussions with those parties actively engaged in the Panantza-San Carlos partnership marketing process had expanded from the original mandate to the potential sale of the entire company

-Should these sale negotiations not be successful, the company has sufficient financial resources to continue advanced development of the Mirador and Panantza - San Carlos Projects through 2009 and 2010, subject to new or unforeseen regulatory conditions being imposed by the Government of Ecuador.
+On November 4, 2009, the company provided its most recent update to investors that discussions with a selected party for a potential sale of the company were continuing.
+Should any sale negotiations not be successful, the company has sufficient financial resources to continue advancing development of the Mirador and Panantza-San Carlos Projects through 2009 and 2010, subject to new or unforeseen regulatory conditions being imposed by the Government of Ecuador.